microsoft/maro/docs/source/scenarios/citi_bike.md

 - `None`, which means do nothing.
 - A valid `Action` instance, including:
-  - **from_station_idx**: (int) The id of the source station of the bike transportation.
+  - **from_station_idx** (int): The id of the source station of the bike transportation.
-  - **to_station_idx**: (int) The id of the destination station of the bike transportation.
+  - **to_station_idx** (int): The id of the destination station of the bike transportation.
-  - **number**: (int) The quantity of the bike transportation.
+  - **number** (int): The quantity of the bike transportation.

 ### Example

-Here we will show you a simple example of interaction the environment with random actions, we hope this could help you learn how how to use the environment interfaces:
+Here we will show you a simple example of interaction with the environment in random mode, we hope this could help you learn how to use the environment interfaces:

 ```python
 from maro.simulator import Env